 Following the injection of non-halogenated clean agent, the supply ventilation damper(s) to the room(s) is (are) automatically closed by the fire detection alarm and control system.
-The exhaust ventilation of the room is automatically secured following the injection of non-halogenated clean agent except in rooms containing dispersible radioactive materials; the design includes a specified quantity of clean agent for extended discharge to account for the loss of suppressant through the exhaust ducting.
-This ensures that the concentration in the area will not drop below the minimum design concentration.
+The exhaust ventilation of the room is automatically secured following the injection of non-halogenated clean agent except in rooms containing dispersible radioactive materials; where needed, the design includes a specified quantity of clean agent for extended discharge to account for the loss of suppressant through the exhaust ducting.
+This ensures that the oxygen concentration in the area will not increase above 15 percent.